openHPI/xikolo-video-player/src/components/providers/kaltura/readme.md

 ### `enterFullscreen() => Promise<void>`

-Enter Fullscreen on the Vimeo player
+Enter Fullscreen on the Kaltura player

 #### Returns